EVERYTHING YOU LOVE WILL PROBABLY BE LOST…

 The Summer of ’17 was utterly unforgettable.
 I went on a cross-country journey with four stand-up comedians – a black & white Jewish mom, an Aussie billionaire with a hangup about hookups, a maximum-security prisoner just released after aiding & abetting a robbery and attempted murder, and a psychotic psychologist with a hernia issue and a slew of other pre-existing conditions.
 I was shooting their adventures for a reality show – Sunda’s Straightjacket Comedy Tour – about how the owner of the LA School Of Comedy take a select group of students on a cross-country comedy tour.
 Only now am I finally able to show you what went down in New York, Chicago, Los Angeles, Miami, Reno, Vegas and god-knows-where-else.
 When you’re on tour, your cast & crew become your family.
 I love these guys.
 Continue reading JOKE JOCKEYS ON TOUR

 This week we celebrate the 29th anniversary of the KTLA Morning News in Los Angeles – the Barbara-Carlos-Mark-Sam version was the highest-rated local morning show in TV history!
 This show provided me with so many life-long friends, a treasure trove of memories and videos, it brought me a mantle full of Emmy Awards and it bought me my first house and half a dozen cars!
 I’ve come across some scenes from the show I had locked away decades ago in the Raymond J Brune vault.
 Most of these clips are being seen here for the first time since they originally aired nearly 3 decades ago!
 Here’s to the Morning News and everyone “who held the show hostage!”
 Continue reading 29 YEARS LATER

 This week we celebrate the 29th anniversary of the (original) KTLA Morning News in Los Angeles – the Barbara-Carlos-Mark-Sam version was the highest-rated local morning program in TV history!
 This show provided me with so many life-long friends, a treasure trove of memories and videos, it brought me a mantle full of Emmy Awards and it bought me my first house and half a dozen cars!
-A few years ago, I wrote a book about my phenomenal experiences starting up the KTLA Morning News – …Like No One’s Watching – Transform Your Local Newscast Into A Hit TV Show!
+A few years ago, I wrote a book about my phenomenal experiences starting up the KTLA Morning News – Personality Driven – The Secret Sauce For Selling News.
 On the off-chance that you haven’t read it, I’m posting the first chapter here – all about the little show that became a monster hit – completely by accident!
 Continue reading THE KTLA MORNING NEWS JULY 8, 1991

 Back in the ’90’s, I “passed” on booking Aussie superstar Tina Arena on my show in L.A. cuz I’d never heard of her.
 Then fate intervened at the Virgin Record Store on Sunset (how I miss that place!)
 Now I’m in deep – a huge fan!
 All these years later, Tina has forgiven me on Instagram!
 Continue reading IN TINA’S ARENA

 Just know: If I show up at the ER complaining of pneumonia-ish symptoms and you are unable to test me for the coronavirus because you’re all out of tests, I realize it’s not you who failed to plan accordingly – and I genuinely thank you for being there.
 Continue reading TO MY FIRST RESPONDERS: